mfelleisen/Santorini/Material/plan-v2.md

 - XML
 - S-expressions.

 Please vote for your favorite poison.
+It's all the same in Racket.

 ## Watching the Game.